nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 HC SMs have a backup volume attached and are selected for hot copy operation during the scheduled backups.
 Only these SMs have access to local hot copies and their archives can be restored using a local backup set.

 The most recent successful backup set name can be referenced in one of the following ways:

 - `:latest` - The latest backup set name among all backup groups.
 - `:group-latest` - The latest backup set name for the backup group in current database deployment.

 Two restore/import source types are available:

 - _stream_ - Used as a synonym for an offline backup.
 A remote _stream_ source is downloaded and extracted directly into the archive directory which doesn't require extra space for holding the restore/import source file.
 - _backupset_ - Hot copy backup set which is either fetched from a remote source or available in the backup directory.
 A remote _backupset_ requires additional space as it is downloaded and extracted temporarily in the archive volume to be used during archive restore operation.

+> **NOTE**: It is expected that the _stream_ backup has the database journal files in `<archive_path>/journal` directory which is the default location of the journal.
+If a separate journal location is used, make sure that the _stream_ backup is prepared by manually moving the journal content into the archive.

 ### Fine-grained archive restore selection